serenahathi/js-refresher/README.md

 - Ability to add two single-digit numbers together
 - Ability to subtract two single-digit numbers from one another
 - Ability to multiply two single-digit numbers together
-- Ability to divide two single-digit from one another
+- Ability to divide two single-digit numbers from one another
-- Ability to perform any of the above calculations using a series of single-digit numbers
+- Ability to perform any of the above calculations using more than two single-digit numbers

 ### V3 - Further functionality
 - Ablity to use C and AC buttons